-Chemelot partial local environment plan: a complex transition
+Chemelot partial local environment plan

 With the advent of the Environment and Planning Act on the horizon, Witteveen+Bos was asked to coordinate the updating of Chemelot’s existing planning framework.
 Witteveen+Bos was contracted by the municipalities of Sittard-Geleen, Beek and Stein and the province of Limburg to – in close consultation with Chemelot – arrive at a partial local environment plan that is as policy-neutral as possible.
 This is a complex and challenging process.

+A local environment plan (or part of one) must, according to the new planning laws, ‘ensure a balanced allocation of functions to locations’.
+It will be the successor to the zoning plan.
 ‘The scope is broad: there are many stakeholders, the site falls within several municipal boundaries and the stakes are high – for instance, the climate challenge of Dutch industry, which must be fossil-free by 2050.
 It is our role to ensure this process runs smoothly,’ said Thomas De Wilde, planner at Witteveen+Bos.
 The Witteveen+Bos team, consisting of Thomas, Maurits Schilt and Milan Storms, has been working on the Chemelot partial local environment plan since the summer of 2021.

 Connected in a complex network